-Students applying to the Doctor of Audiology program must have completed a bachelor’s degree from an accredited university and must provide a Graduate Recod Exam (GRE) score.
+Students applying to the Doctor of Audiology program must have completed a bachelor’s degree from an accredited university and must provide a Graduate Record Exam (GRE) score.
 The Admissions Committee encourages high-quality applicants from diverse educational backgrounds.
 Acceptance decisions are based on the individual applicant’s potential and qualifications.
-Students who have not completed the pre-professional coursework outlined below during their undergraduate program can take these courses during their attendance in our program, but separate registration and tuition may be required.
+Students who have not completed the pre-professional coursework outlined below during their undergraduate program can take these courses during their attendance in our program, but separate registration and tuition will be required.
 Please note, however, that Introduction to Audiology is required prior to program entry.

 Prior to entering the program

 The Au.D program is also available to practicing audiologist who hold a graduate degree in audiology with a 3.2 GPA (min) and a valid state license to practice audiology as well as the ASHA Certificate of Clinical Competence (CCC-A).
 Additionally, two-years of full-time employment are required along with three letters of recommendation supporting these experiences.

 The program’s clinical home is in the new Behrakis Health Sciences Building, which includes the state-of-the-art Northeastern Speech-Language, and Hearing Center, where patients from the NU community and surrounding areas come for services.
 Here, you will engage in rich clinical experiences in a realistic setting even before you are placed at an off-site practicum location.